Rockwynn/staging.rockwynnwebdesign.ca/site/content/pages/3.web-design/index.md

 site_name: 'Rockwynn Web Design'
 title: Web Design
 headline: 'Your Vision.
 Our Expertise.'
+subhead: Transform your thoughts into reality
+text: 'It takes a lot of effort to make your clients happy.
+You sweat the small stuff.
+You don’t cut corners.
+You spend the extra time to ensure it’s done right and the finished product is outstanding.
+For many of your referrals your website will be their first impression of you; that’s why it’s important that your website matches the quality and professionalism of your work.'
 sub_title: 'Web Design sub title'
 subtitle:
-subhead: Transform your thoughts into reality
 background_image: https://rwd.imgix.net/zen-office.jpg?ch=DPR&auto=compress,enhance,format&fit=fillmax
 blend_mode: none
 template: web-design